-World Denver, a Denver-based international education organization which includes the Denver World Affairs Council announced May 29 that a team of African entrepreneurs and international investigative journalists will visit Denver in June.
+World Denver, a Denver-based international education organization that includes the Denver World Affairs Council announced on May 29 that a team of African entrepreneurs and international investigative journalists will visit Denver in June.

 The investigative journalists come from many nations, including Bangladesh, Bulgaria, Burma, Cambodia, Cameroon, Costa Rica, Croatia, Iceland, India, Iraq, Jordan, Latvia, Liberia, Macedonia, Malaysia, Nigeria, and Uganda.

 A reception to welcome these professionals is scheduled for June 21 in downtown Denver.
 The program is being sponsored by the U.S State Department.